Plumbline Faith

 GRACE AND WRATH — May 15, 2016

-I don’t wear skinny jeans and cool glasses .. .
+I never wore skinny jeans or cool glasses …

-Or have an elevated stage with a smoke machine, a hip band, brass tinged collection plates and comfy pews for the feel-good masses.
+Or had an elevated stage with a smoke machine, a hip band, brass-tinged collection plates and comfy pews for the feel-good masses.

-I don’t peddle trans-Biblical messages like “deeper life,” “easy believism,” or “seeker friendly” …
+I didn’t peddle trans-Biblical messages like “deeper life,” “easy believism,” or “seeker friendly” …

-Nor have I sought – as is common these days – notoriety through books, blogs and conferences about “how to” on things I’ve not made work first in my own life and hometown.
+Nor did I seek – as is common these days – notoriety through books, blogs and conferences about “how to” on things I never made work first in my own life and hometown.

 Instead, my life has been about simply going – without pretense or fanfare – wherever Jesus sends me.